ERSKINEVILLE EMERGENCY DENTIST COVERING ENMORE, NEWTOWN, ALEXANDRIA & ST PETERS

 A dental emergency can happen when you last expect it, so it’s good to be prepared.
 Knowing what to do if your tooth gets chipped, cracked or knocked out, your mouth is swollen or bleeding or you have other urgent symptoms means you can improve your chances of a quick recovery and avoid making the problem worse.

 Our experienced dentists can offer advice over the phone to help you manage your symptoms and prevent further injury and infection.
 If you need urgent treatment, we can book a same-day appointment at our Erskineville dental clinic.
+We don’t just offer this emergency service to patents based in Erskineville but also to people from the surrounding suburbs including Alexandria, Newtown, Enmore and St Peters.

 Click Here or call us on (02) 8084 7170 to book an appointment at our Erskineville dental clinic.
 Our friendly team will respond to you within 1 business day.